Renniesb/verse-memorizer/readme.md

 ## About

 A tool that uses different techniques to allow people to memorize verses of the bible in multiple languages.
+Lets the user type a verse to see how close it is to the original.

 ## Development server